 It is recorded that Victor Neuburg�friend, disciple and catamite of Aleister Crowley�once went round to all their London acquaintances, indignantly telling anyone who would listen that Crowley had turned him into a camel.
 I imagine Neuburg held himself to have recovered by the time he did this.
 Anyway, the question I take as one of the great koans of Western mysticism is: Did Aleister Crowley really turn Victor Neuburg into a camel?
 Only possible answer: Victor Neuburg said so.
 He was there, after all.
 A little-known fact of nature is that trees falling in forests never make noise, but since enough people believe that they do, the fact of the matter is immaterial.

 In the meantime, Claude is still at it.
 "Let�s talk fanzines, then," he murmurs.
 "Third-best fanwriter in the File 770 Poll.
 Beaten out by Dan Steffan by a single vote for the Pong Poll�s �Number One Fan Face�.
 And you only missed a Hugo nomination by some few votes..."

 "Really?
 How many?"

-When the votes were counted the incumbent won with several hundred thousand to his credit, and the guy from the Western Guard collected his couple of hundred.
-Amazingly enough, though, Henry placed second.
+When the votes were counted the incumbent won with several hundred thousand to his credit, and the guy from the Western Guard collected his few thousand.
+Amazingly enough, though, Henry placed third.
 Three or four thousand people had voted the Cosmic Circle ticket.
 No one knew what these voters had been seeking, so far from their normal hunting grounds.